danjacobellis/EE445S-lab/lab_manual/lab7/primer.md

 ### Modeling the vocal tract

 Now that we have a model of the source, we can attempt to learn (for each new sample) an LTI approximation of the articulatory filter (lips, tounge, pharynx, etc).
-Many adaptive filtering techniques exist for this task, Though it has some limitations, [Least mean square filter][5], could be used for this application.
+Many adaptive filtering techniques exist for this task.
+Though it has some limitations, [Least mean square equalizer][5], could be used for this application.

 ```
 y = y(1:length(x1));